thecosignstudio/process/_chapters/05-design.md

 [Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/){:target="_blank"}

 ### Designing for gestures in general
 Use [the most popular gestures](https://blogs.adobe.com/creativecloud/in-app-gestures-and-mobile-app-user-experience/){:target="_blank"} to make application even more interactive.
-Remember that while using your phone, there is no “right click” as is the case with browsing websites on a computer.
-Try to put the most popular and intuitive finger gestures in areas where users might expect them.
+Remember that when using your phone, there is no “right click” as would be the case with browsing websites on a computer.
+Try to put the most popular and intuitive gestures in areas where users might expect them.

-**Mobile app Interactions matters**<br>
+**Mobile app interactions matter**<br>
 Read: [Microinteractions: The Secret of Great App Design](https://uxplanet.org/microinteractions-the-secret-to-great-app-design-4cfe70fbaccf){:target="_blank"}<br>

 ## Designing in Teams: Best Practices